4rv0/4rv0.github.io/about.markdown

 permalink: /about/
 ---

-I'm 4rv0.
-I'm a hacker, and I've been around a while.
+I'm a hacker who goes by 4rv0.
 I like to write things, so this is where I do that.